I never wanted to go to law school.

 The vacuum is not the absence of accomplishments.
 It is waking up and realising you haven't accomplished what you planned to.
 And because life is finite — the years go by like sand.

-The vacuum won everything except one thing: the refusal to let the scenarios stay trapped forever.
+Futurizing was born in that refusal to let the scenarios stay trapped forever.
+It simply asks:

 "What is the tiniest, ugliest move I can make right now that honours even one percent of that future?"